 Writers compare their latest work to the “greatest hits” of their heroes and always come up short.
 They conveniently forget that they never get to see the work these big names abandoned or deemed unfit to publish.

 Likewise, they don’t know the full story of their rivals’ successes.
 They don’t see the work behind the scenes, help that was given by others, or any part that luck played.
 So their comparisons always leave them feeling inferior.

 They forget, results always have a wider context.

-Bloggers with an established platform will almost always make a bigger splash than those without.
+Bloggers with an established platform will almost always make more money blogging than those without.
 Some A-listers could publish their grocery lists on their blogs and still attract a few dozen comments.